-Under previous law, money transmitters including payroll processors were required to pay two main sets of fees: initial fees of \$1,000 for the application/exam, \$1,000 for the license, and \$25 fee for each delegate location and renewal fees of \$1,000 plus \$25 for each location, up to \$3,500 in total.
+Under current law, money transmitters, including payroll processors, must pay two main sets of fees: at application, transmitters must pay a \$1,000 application/exam fee, a \$1,000 license fee, and a \$25 fee for each delegate location.
+Renewal fees are \$1,000 plus \$25 for each location, up to \$3,500 in total fees for delegate locations.
 In fiscal year 2024, money transmitter fees brought in approximately \$328,000 in total revenue for the Financial Institution Supervision Special Fund, which provides funding for DFR regulation of the banking industry.
 Total fund revenue in fiscal year 2024 was approximately \$3.6 million.
-After DFR expenses are paid, remaining revenue in the Financial Institution Special Fund is transferred to the General Fund.
-This transfer was \$1.1 million in Act 113 (2024), the fiscal year 2025 appropriations act.
-Table 1 contains information about individual money transmitter fees.
+After paying for DFR expenses, remaining revenue in the Financial Institution Special Fund is transferred to the General Fund.
+Act 113 of 2024, the fiscal year 2025 appropriations act, transferred \$1.1 million to the General Fund from this fund.
+Information about individual money transmitter fees can be found in the table below: